ironhack-edu/temp-id-case-study/instructor-resources/css-selectors-advanced-lesson-plan.md

 ## Delivery Format & Recommendations

 The lesson may be delivered with the main instructor and teaching assistant, for approximately 20 students.
 The instructor will carry out the main activities in a guided, step by step format whilst sharing their screen if carried out online.
-The students can then either choose to follow the instructor and go between Zoom and their own browser, or have both open in a dual screen setup (recommended).
+For remotes students, they may choose to follow the instructor and go between Zoom and their own browser, or have both open in a dual screen setup (recommended).

 ## Schedule